csswizardry/CSS-Guidelines/README.md

 Exceptions may be gradient syntax and URLs in comments.
 That’s fine, there’s nothing we can do about that.

-I prefer four (4) space indents over tabs and we write multi-line CSS.
+I prefer four (4) space indents over tabs and write multi-line CSS.

 ### One file vs. many files